We’ve racked our brains but can’t think of anywhere else in the world where the whole country shuts down officially for an annual sporting event.

 Welcome to Cup Match, a two-day cricket match between two teams from opposite ends of Bermuda.

 If you don’t know what cricket is, it doesn’t matter.
-Cup Match is basically a 2 day island-wide party and there happens to be a cricket match going on somewhere.
+Cup Match is basically a two-day island-wide party and there happens to be a cricket match going on somewhere.
 Well, that’s our take on it, anyway.
 To many Bermudians the cricket is a matter of life and death.
-The game itself and the 2 public holidays it is staged on are steeped in a rich history.
+The game itself and the two public holidays it is staged on are steeped in a rich history.

 The host ground has a special section reserved for visitors to Bermuda and complementary cricket guides are provided for the unacquainted.
 Elsewhere around the ground, many Bermudians will have staked out their positions in advance, some even constructing temporary shelters with lumber and plastic sheeting.

 Many locals spend their time in the tents around the ground playing Crown and Anchor, a Bermudian game of chance and Cup Match tradition.
 Taking advantage of relaxed gambling laws during this holiday, their only knowledge of the cricket game will be gained from the roars of the crowd.
 Others will wander around the ground, chatting to friends and drinking rum swizzle, feeding their appetite with conch stew and mussel pies from Dolly Pitcher’s legendary seafood stall.

 Cup Match is always held on the Thursday and Friday before the first Monday in August, giving most islanders a four-day holiday.
 Bermuda Cup Match 2018 will be held on August 2 and 3.